johann-solo/oliveandmango.github.io/site/content/blog/2017-12-16-chocolate-mint-crinkle-cookies.md

 <br>
 <br>

 I have partnered up with an awesome Canadian company that has fabulous gluten free and vegan products.
-I particularly the love the texture of quinoa pasta and Gogo quinoa’s pasta does not disappoint.
+I particularly love the texture of quinoa pasta and [GoGo Quinoa's](https://www.gogoquinoa.com/products/fusilli-quinoa/) pasta does not disappoint.
 It works wonderfully with this pasta bake.
 <br>
 <br>
 ![Creamy Vegan Sundried Tomato Baked Pasta](/images/uploads/2017_12_17_creamy_vegan_sundried_tomato_baked_pasta_3.jpg)
 <br>
 <br>

 You noticed that I give you two ways of preparing the pasta in the directions.
 I read in a Food 52 article on baked pastas that the best way to achieve a great textured pasta for baked pastas is to soak the pasta in hot water as opposed to boiling it.
 Either way is fine with this recipe but I personally love to soak mine.
-You don’t have to bring a huge pot of pasta water to boil- also one less huge pot you have to clean.
-Simple and by the time your sauces are made for this the pasta will be ready.
+You don’t have to bring a huge pot of pasta water to boil – also one less huge pot you have to clean.
+Simple and by the time your sauces are made for this, the pasta will be ready.
 <br>
 <br>
 ![Creamy Vegan Sundried Tomato Baked Pasta](/images/uploads/2017_12_17_creamy_vegan_sundried_tomato_baked_pasta_4.jpg)